 46min - One of the most famous scientists of the ancient world, Galen of Pergamon, makes a name for himself as a doctor for gladiators in the arena.

-46min - All Roman rulers put great value on spectacles and games, but only one, Commodus, the son of Marcus Aurelius, steps out of the Imperial Box and onto the sands of the arena.
+46min - All Roman rulers put great value on spectacles and games, but only one, Commodus, the son of Marcus Aurelius, steps out of the imperial box and onto the sands of the arena.

 45min - By the 4th century AD, the Roman Empire is in decline, and the Colosseum, once a proud symbol of the Empire’s glory, lies empty.
 One man turns to the arena to restore Rome.